odoo/documentation/point_of_sale/posbox/index.rst

 Prerequisites
 -------------

-Before you start setting up your Posbox make sure you have everything.
+Before you start setting up your POSBox make sure you have everything.
 You will need :

-* The Posbox
+* The POSBox
 * A 2A Power adapter
 * A computer or tablet with an up-to-date web browser
 * A running SaaS or Odoo instance with the Point of Sale installed